pixdad/PanesManager/README.md

-# StarUML_PanesManager
-Extension for the software StarUML.
-Add panes manager buttons
+# PanesManager Extension for StarUML 2